Hunters asked to act now to help the future of deer hunting in Tennessee

 “Chronic wasting disease is proving to be one of the greatest—if not the greatest—threats to white-tailed deer and the important conservation work that deer hunting supports,” said Michael Butler, CEO of the Federation.
 “If we do not work to manage CWD to low levels of prevalence, it will forever change our state deer herd for the worse.”

 The next deer season is just around the corner and the TWRA has a clear message.
 To effectively control the disease, they need a lot more data about where CWD is and at what levels.
 The only way to get that data is for sportsmen to hunt more and get their harvests tested.

-Currently, Fayette, Hardeman, and Madison counties are known to be CWD positive.
-The nearby counties of Shelby, Tipton, Haywood, Chester, and McNairy are identified as being at high-risk for CWD.
+Currently, Fayette, Hardeman, Madison, Tipton, and Shelby counties are known to be CWD positive.
+The nearby counties of Crockett, Gibson, Haywood, Chester, and McNairy are identified as being at high-risk for CWD.

 TWRA has put these nine counties into a new CWD Unit with new regulations to empower hunters and encourage higher harvests.
 This includes changes in bag limits, replacement bucks, season length, and more.

 If CWD isn’t aggressively fought, it could lead to fewer hunters.
 This would reduce conservation efforts for all wildlife.
 Hunters are the largest source of funding because of license fees and special taxes.